Robert Beattie (writer)

-Robert Beattie, an American, Wichita-based, lawyer, is the author of the non-fiction book Nightmare in Wichita.
+Robert Beattie is an American Wichita-based lawyer, and author of the non-fiction book Nightmare in Wichita.

 Career

-It is about BTK, a serial killer in Wichita, Kansas who created the name BTK after his modus operandi, "Bind Them, Torture Them, Kill Them".
-Dennis Rader started sending out letters to media again after hearing about the book.
+Nightmare in Wichita is about Dennis Rader, a serial killer in Wichita, Kansas who created the name BTK after his modus operandi, "bind, torture, kill".
+Rader resumed sending letters to media again after a 13-year hiatus after hearing about the book.
 Right before he was going to publish it, Dennis Rader was arrested and then convicted as the BTK Killer.
 As a result, Beattie quickly wrote an epilogue.

 Beattie is also known for interviewing serial killer Charles Manson for a class project as a professor at Newman University in Wichita, which stirred controversy and brought media attention to him.
 Language of Evil is about a murder in Douglas County, Kansas.